hono0130/goat/README.md

     stateA := &State{Name: "A"}
     stateB := &State{Name: "B"}

-    // Define the states and set initial state spec.
+    // Define the states that the StateMachine can take and set initial state spec.
         DefineStates(stateA, stateB).
         SetInitialState(stateA)